Akinori-Furuta/qemu-redox/README.md

 May real machine couldn't boot Redox OS, useless.

 * Very slow boot
-  * On some PCs, read image from USB memory or CDROM drive at 1 to 3 Mbytes/sec or less speed.
+  * On some PCs, read image from USB memory or Optical disc media drive drive at 1 to 3 Mbytes/sec or less speed.
     So, 5 or more minutes to complete boot.
     And you may see hang up or some error during long boot process.
 * Need PS/2 keyboard and PS/2 mouse
   * We can find them on very old PC, but old PC can't boot Redox OS some other reasons (memory, CPU, or supported booting devices).
   * I can't found USB HID devices work with Redox OS.
 * IDE/SATA controller and drive don't work well
   * I guess there is control timing issue.